Dotsian/DexScript/README.md

 * **Creating, updating, and deleting Balls, Regimes, Specials, etc.**
 * **Mass updating and deleting Balls, Regimes, Specials, etc.**
 * **Saving evals and loading them**.

-DexScript is currently in beta.
-However, the latest version is a release candidate for the full release.

 ## DexScript Requirements